K-Phoen/k-phoen.github.io/_drafts/use-cases-for-php-generators.md

 ---
 layout: post
 title: Use cases for PHP generators
+description: >
+    Despite being available since PHP 5.5.0, generators are still largely underused.
+Let's see what how awesome they are through *real-world* cases.
 ---

 Despite being available since PHP 5.5.0, generators are still largely underused.